Mountain Medicine: Avalanche, Snow Immersion, Cold Injury, and Altitude

 Mountain Medicine is the second installment of Whatcom County and Backcountry Medical Guides’ Adventure RX series.
 Each session is designed to deliver immersive, seasonally relevant, field-based medical training for healthcare providers and outdoor professionals/enthusiasts.
 The curriculum combines thought-provoking lectures with scenario-based skills practice to strengthen community capacity and professional development in austere environments.

-Winter in the North Cascades demands a higher standard of preparedness.
+Winter in the North Cascades demands a high standard of preparedness.
 This immersive training event focuses on avalanche rescue, prolonged field care in snow environments, and high-consequence team dynamics.

 Morning lectures will be held at Heather Meadows Lodge at Mt.
-Baker Ski Area, followed by on-snow skills stations in controlled terrain with ski patrol and avalanche instructors.
+Baker Ski Area, followed by on-snow skills stations in controlled terrain.
+This CME training is for all healthcare providers- no special equipment or prerequisites are required.

 • Avalanche physiology & rescue